visgl/deck.gl/docs/layers/contour-layer.md

 A very small z offset that is added for each vertex of a contour (Isoline or Isoband).
 This is needed to control the layout of contours, especially when rendering overlapping contours.
 Imagine a case where an Isoline is specified which is overlapped with an Isoband.
 To make sure the Isoline is visible we need to render this above the Isoband.

-##### `fp64` (Boolean, optional)

-* Default: `false`

-Whether the aggregation should be performed in high-precision 64-bit mode.
-Note that since deck.gl v6.1, the default 32-bit projection uses a hybrid mode that matches 64-bit precision with significantly better performance.

 ### Data Accessors

 ##### `getPosition` ([Function](/docs/developer-guide/using-layers.md#accessors), optional)